davidpallmann/hashnode-backups/cl4bt64cc0aniq2nv9q3g37e9.md

 ## Step 3: Publish to AWS App Runner

 In this step, you'll publish the web application to AWS App Runner.
-We'll do this using the AWS deployment tool for .NET CLI.
+We'll do this using the new Publish to AWS experience in the AWS Toolkit for Visual Studio.
+If you're not using Visual Studio, you can do this from the command line using the [AWS deployment tool for .NET CLI](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/deployment-tool.html).

 1. In Visual Studio Solution Explorer, right-click the `hello-cloudwatch` project and select **Publish to AWS**.